zalando-stups/documentation/components/senza.rst

             Description: "Docker image version of hello-world."
         - MintBucket:
             Description: "Mint bucket for your team"
+        - GreetingText:
+            Description: "The greeting to be displayed"
+            DefaultValue: "Hello, world!"
     # a list of senza components to apply to the definition
     SenzaComponents:
       # this basic configuration is required for the other components